iamrutvik/laravel-api-seed-boilerplate/readme.md

 ## Installation

-* _git clone_ the repository;
+Run following commands in Command Prompt

+* Redirect to desired directory where you want to place your code and run _git clone https://github.com/iamrutvik/laravel-api-seed-boilerplate.git_.
+[Git for windows](https://git-scm.com/download/win) Required.
-* composer install;
+* _composer install_
-* Redirect to Laravel Installation directory and run 'php artisan migrate'.
+* Redirect to Laravel Installation directory and run _php artisan migrate_.
 This will run the [Migration](https://laravel.com/docs/5.2/migrations) and will create tables for authentication module.
-* Run 'php artisan serve'.
+* Run _php artisan serve_.
 This will run Laravel default web server and you can access it using 'http://localhost:8000'.

 ## Basic Usage